What you see: Strawberries that look “wet” and seem to be coated in strawberry juice.

 Eat or toss: Probably toss.
-Without signs of mold or bacteria, they're still edible, but odds are the berries won’t taste very good.
+Without obvious mold or bacteria, you could still eat them but they are more vulnerable to microbes and odds are the berries won’t taste very good.

 Thanks to reader Ben J., of Cambridge, MA, for sending this photo!